aspose-barcode-cloud/Aspose.BarCode-Products/barcode/nodejs/_index.md

 {{< blocks/products/pf/sub-menu logoImageSrc="/sdk/aspose_barcode-for-node.svg" liveDemosLink="" PricingLink="https://purchase.aspose.cloud/pricing" buyLink="https://dashboard.aspose.cloud" docsLink="https://docs.aspose.cloud/barcode" directDownloadLink="https://github.com/aspose-barcode-cloud/aspose-barcode-cloud-node" liveDemosLink="https://products.aspose.app/barcode/family" >}}

 {{< blocks/products/pf/tab-content >}}
-<p>Use Aspose.BarCode Cloud SDK for Node.js, to rapidly develop cloud based node.js barcode generator and scanner applications.
-Our easy-to-use barcode REST API helps you manipulate and process, generate, recognize and convert 1D (EAN, UPC, Codabar, GS1), 2D (Macro PDF417, Micro PDF417, QR) and postal (Postnet, Planet, RM4SCC) barcodes for more than 60 barcode symbologies.</p>
+<p>Aspose.BarCode Cloud SDK for Node.js can be used to rapidly develop cloud-based node.js barcode generation and scanning applications.
+This easy-to-use barcode REST API allows developers to manipulate, process, generate, recognize, and convert 1D (e.g. EAN, UPC, and Codabar), 2D (e.g. Macro PDF417, Micro PDF417, and QR Code), and postal (e.g. Postnet, Planet, and RM4SCC) barcode types, including more than 60 most widely used symbologies.</p>
-<p>Moreover, our Node.js barcode extractor SDK, helps you configure and set various properties of barcodes.
-You can set barcode image resolution, its quality, margins, and dimensions.
-You can specify height of bars in the barcode, the rotation angle of the barcode or generate barcode with exact location of the text.</p>
+<p>Moreover, Aspose.BarCode Cloud SDK for Node.js enables configuring various properties of barcodes to be generated according to specific business needs.
+It is possible to adjust barcode image resolution, its quality, margins, and dimensions.
+Moreover, you can customize the height of bars in barcodes, rotation angle, or barcode text location.</p>
-<p>Aspose.BarCode Cloud SDK for Node.js, lets you recognize multiple barcodes from an image as well as pick barcode from a particular portion of an image, using image processing algorithms.</p>
+<p>Aspose.BarCode Cloud SDK for Node.js provides the capability to recognize all barcodes potentially presented in an image or scan a particular region of an image using image processing algorithms.</p>
 {{< /blocks/products/pf/tab-content >}}

 <!--Diagrams Start-->